Subscribe to our newsletter

 Free parking village wide.
 Click the map for more info.

 Birkenhead Town Centre Association Inc. is a not-for-profit Incorporated Society with the objective of growing businesses in the area.
-We are funded by commercial ratepayers in the area.
+We are funded by commercial ratepayers and landlords in the area.

 We welcome new members who are inside the targeted rate footprint and encourage them to contact us about joining.